-When 'I'm Sorry' is Too Much
+When "I'm Sorry" Is Too Much

 Do you over-apologize?

 Heartfelt apologies can go a long way in dissolving hostility, encouraging forgiveness, and mending damaged relationships.
 But they are not always easy to come by.
-It can be difficult to admit being wrong (we are well-equipped with psychological defenses and self-serving biases to protect us from facing the possibility that we messed up), and it can be scary to make oneself vulnerable to the possibility of rejection, since an apology, no matter how heartfelt, does not always elicit forgiveness.
+It can be difficult to admit being wrong—we are well-equipped with psychological defenses and self-serving biases to protect us from facing the possibility that we messed up—and it can be scary to make oneself vulnerable to the possibility of rejection, since an apology, no matter how heartfelt, does not always elicit forgiveness.

 On the other hand, sometimes apologies come too easily and too frequently, as when we apologize for things that are clearly not our fault, not in our control, or otherwise unworthy of apology.
 Examples include apologizing for being hurt by someone else's offense, apologizing for being over-sensitive, apologizing when someone else bumps into you, and apologizing for apologizing.

 In a second study, the researchers found further support for the idea that men might have a lower offense threshold than women.
-Participants were asked to evaluate the severity and apology-deservingness of a recalled offense and three hypothetical offense scenarios (i.e., slacking on a joint project and thus burdening a friend, snapping at a friend when grumpy, and accidentally waking a friend at 3am the night before a job interview).
-As expected, female participants perceived all of the scenarios as more severe and thus more deserving of apology than male participants.
+Participants were asked to evaluate the severity and apology-deservingness of a recalled offense and three hypothetical offense scenarios (i.e., slacking on a joint project and thus burdening a friend, snapping at a friend when grumpy, and accidentally waking a friend at 3 a.m. the night before a job interview).
+As expected, female participants perceived all of the scenarios as more severe and thus more deserving of an apology than male participants.

 The offense threshold hypothesis seems like a polite way of saying that men can be a bit oblivious.
 Importantly, though, male participants in the second study also seemed oblivious to the severity of others' offenses, which led the researchers to speculate that men might simply be less attuned to social offenses in general, while women may be more socially attuned.
 Another way to interpret the results is that women may sometimes be over-attuned, apologizing for perceived offenses that other people do not find offensive or even notice.

 When your roommate or significant other does the dishes, rather than apologizing for not having done them yourself (which just burdens them with the need to reassure you), express your gratitude (which makes them feel happy and appreciated, and probably more apt to voluntarily do the dishes again later).
-This only applies, of course, when you generally do your share of the chores--if your roommate is in a huff because your never help out, thanking them for what they really should not have had to do may only annoy them further.
+This only applies, of course, when you generally do your share of the chores—if your roommate is in a huff because you never help out, thanking them for what they really should not have had to do may only annoy them further.

 Easier said than done, of course.
 But if you know you have a (preventable) bad habit that negatively affects other people, better to try to avoid doing it in the first place, or at least avoid repeating it, rather than just apologizing after the fact.